suryajeetlondhe/flutter_interview_questions/README.md

 ✅ Just remember: initState() runs before build() and only once in the widget's lifecycle.

 ---

-62) What is the purpose of the dispose() method in a StatefulWidget?
+62.What is the purpose of the dispose() method in a StatefulWidget?
+---
-    The dispose() method is used to clean up resources when a StatefulWidget is removed from the widget tree.
+The dispose() method is used to clean up resources when a StatefulWidget is removed from the
+    widget tree.

 🔹 Purpose: